palubad/MMTS-GEE/README.md

   - Sentinel-1 GRD SAR data, speckle filtered, including SAR polarimetric indices;
   - Sentinel-2 L2A multispectral data (cloud-masked) with predefined vegetation indices (NDVI,NDVIrededge,FAPAR,LAI, EVI, NDMI);
   - Climatic variables from ERA5-Land (temperature at the hour of SAR acquisition and total precipitation 12 hours prior the SAR acquisition) and
   - Copernicus DEM-based topographical features (elevation, slope, aspect, Sentinel-1 Local Incidence Angle).
+  - + a land cover type based on ESA WorldCover 2021
 <br>
 The MMTS-GEE is designed to efficiently generate comprehensive datasets for multi-modal and multi-temporal analyses or various machine learning tasks.
 Its flexibility allows users to customize data generation for specific research goals.